Osraige: Osraige in the Viking Age (795–1014)

 Because Osraige is bounded by major rivers, this period witnessed the establishment of several significant Viking bases on and around the kingdom's borders in the ninth and early tenth centuries; with the Nore, Barrow and Suir watershed systems providing deep access into Osraige's interior.
 Vikings came into conflict with the Irish on the River Suir as early as 812 and a large fleet sailed up the Barrow and Nore rivers, inflicting a devastating rout on the Osraige in 825.
-A Norse longphort was planted by Rodolf son of Harald Klak at Dunrally between 850–62 on the border with the neighbouring kingdom of Laois.
+A Norse longphort was planted by Rodolf son of Harald Klak at Dunrally between 850 and 62 on the border with the neighbouring kingdom of Laois.
 Other longphort settlements emerged at Woodstown (c.830–860) and Waterford in 914.
-Consequently, Osraige endured much tumult and warfare but subsequently emerged politically dominant, becoming a major force in southern Ireland and even the one of the most militarily active kingdoms on the island by the middle of the ninth century.
+Consequently, Osraige endured much tumult and warfare but subsequently emerged politically dominant, becoming a major force in southern Ireland and even one of the most militarily active kingdoms on the island by the middle of the ninth century.
 Originally granted semi-independent status within the province of Munster, the war-like and victorious rule of king Cerball mac Dúnlainge birthed a dramatic rise in Osraige's power and prestige, despite a heavy influx of Viking marauders to Ireland's shores.